 George Lam’s music has been performed by the Chautauqua Opera Company (Chautauqua, NY), Gotham Chamber Opera (New York, NY), Rhymes With Opera (New York, NY), Christ Church United Methodist (New York, NY), Emerging Voices Project (New York, NY), Contemporary Musiking (Hong Kong), Volti (San Francisco, CA), American Opera Projects (Brooklyn, NY), Red Clay Saxophone Quartet (Greensboro, NC), AM/PM Saxophone Quartet, Boston University Concert Band, Charles River Wind Ensemble (Boston, MA), Aspen Contemporary Ensemble and Hong Kong Voices.
-From 2009 to 2012, the Hong Kong Sinfonietta and conductor Yip Wing-sie commissioned three orchestral works, which were all premiered by the orchestra.
+From 2009 to 2012, the Hong Kong Sinfonietta and conductor Yip Wing-sie premiered three orchestral works and presented the Asian premiere of Variations On (2006).

 George is the recipient of a Queens Arts Council new works grant and a PSC-CUNY Research Foundation award in support of his documentary chamber work The Emigrants (forthcoming) and his percussion duo Theseus and the Minotaur (2014).
 In addition, George was the recipient of an American Music Center grant for his orchestral work The Queen’s Gramophone (2009), as well as the Evan V. Frankel Fellowship in Humanities at Duke University.
-Recent fellowships and residencies include the Aspen Music Festival Schumann Fellowship, the Dartington International Summer School Angus Allnatt Foundation Fellowship, American Opera Projects’ “Composers & The Voice” workshop series, the Virginia Arts Festival John Duffy Composers Institute, and the Volti Choral Arts Laboratory commissioning and residency program, for which he composed the choral work Words Become Unlatched.
+Past fellowships and residencies include the Aspen Music Festival Schumann Fellowship, the Dartington International Summer School Angus Allnatt Foundation Fellowship, American Opera Projects’ “Composers & The Voice” workshop series, the Virginia Arts Festival John Duffy Composers Institute, and the Volti Choral Arts Laboratory commissioning and residency program, for which he composed the choral work Words Become Unlatched.
 In 2011, George served as the Composer-In-Residence at the inaugural Gesher Music Festival of Emerging Artists in St Louis, MO, where cellist Sara Sitzer premiered the Suite for Cello.

-To contact George, simply send an e-mail to firstname.lastname@example.org WordPress.
+To contact George, please send an e-mail to firstname.lastname@example.org.